A Statistical Learning Approach to Modal Regression

 \subsection{Historical Notes on Modal Regression}

 Modal regression is concerned with the mode.
-Studies on the mode estimation date back to 1960s since the seminal work of \cite{parzen1962estimation}.
-It opens the door for kernel density estimation by proposing the \textit{Parzen window} method, with the help of which the estimation of the mode can be typically proceeded.
-Many subsequent studies concerning the theoretical as well as practical estimation of the mode have been emerging since then, among them \cite{chernoff1964estimation,robertson1974iterative,fukunaga1975estimation,eddy1980optimum,comaniciu2002mean,dasgupta2014optimal}.
+Studies on the mode estimation date back to the 1960s since the seminal work of \cite{parzen1962estimation}.
+It opens the door for kernel density estimation by proposing the \textit{Parzen window} method, with the help of which the estimation of the mode can typically proceed.
+Many subsequent studies concerning theoretical as well as practical estimation of the mode have been emerging since then, among them are \cite{chernoff1964estimation,robertson1974iterative,fukunaga1975estimation,eddy1980optimum,comaniciu2002mean}, and \cite{dasgupta2014optimal}.